gbroques/ose-workbench-platform/docs/index.rst

 Note, anyone can contribute to the workbench planning process, and you don't need to be a programmer.
 Indeed, OSE workbench development teams benefit from a diversity of people with different backgrounds and skill-sets.

+The below **Development Process** pages describe various processes related to development such as breaking down development work, branching, and versioning.

-The below **Workbench Development** pages describe the standards and guidelines for implementing workbenches using the FreeCAD platform, including structure, patterns for solving common problems, branching and workflow strategy, and versioning.
+The below **Pattern Catalog** pages describe structure and patterns for solving common problems in workbenches using the FreeCAD platform.

-Every workbench should follow these standards and guidelines to make working between various workbenches easier, and increase collaboration.
+Every workbench should follow the above standards and guidelines to make working between various workbenches easier, and increase collaboration.

 .. toctree::
    :maxdepth: 1